PeerHerholz/NU_T32_CBMG/_sources/overview.md

 #### When and where

 As this won't be a "classic" course that entails weekly lectures/assignments, etc. but instead utilizes a different outline that is oriented along the research process, we will have sessions with varying content.
-Combined with a strong focus on project work and direct support, we will organize meetings as we go with all participants.
+Combined with a strong focus on project work and direct support, we will organize some meetings as we go.
 Thus, please watch out for E-Mails/Discord notifications!
 However, we will definitely meet once a month during the `CBMG hours`, Wednesdays at 12 PM.

 The in-person meetings will either take place in [Simpson-Querrey 1M-200, Krantz](https://maps.app.goo.gl/c4vQKHK5xqhRGmhx9)